 Homebuyers in the Ann Arbor, Ypsilanti and surrounding areas are facing ever-tightening inventories of available homes and rising prices.
 We expect competition for available inventory will be fierce as we move into the spring home-selling season.

-So now, more than ever, it pays to take a creative approach, work with a strong real estate team, and have an open mind to finding housing deals that make sense for you and your family.
+So now, more than ever, it pays to take a creative approach, work with a strong real estate team, and have an open mind when it comes to finding a home that makes sense for you and your family.

 Tricks to Finding Housing Deals

-Here are a few tactics and considerations to help you keep the bigger picture in mind and also improve your ability to land the perfect home within your budget.
+Here are a few tactics to help you keep the bigger picture in mind and also improve your ability to land the perfect home within your budget.